ccs-student-submissions/4-3-1-turn-based-game-izaycarter/README.md

 ## Caffeinated Mode

-- Using Django Rest Framework and build a RESTful api to make the game multiplayer.
+- Using Django Rest Framework, build a RESTful api to make the game multiplayer.
 You could either have multiple players, or have one person control the enemy and one control the player

 ## Additional Resources